MatMasIt/notesArchive/latest/Inglese/2021/novembre/martedì_30/10_18_00/appunti.md

 3. Why did it fail?

--   Weakness of union (prevailing self-interest of the single States – it was a union only in name)
+-   Weakness of central government (prevailing self-interest of the single States – it was a union only in name)

 -   Inflation caused by printing of money